stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 You hurl a spark of lightning at a creature or object within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 + your spellcasting ability modifier lightning damage.

-This spell's damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).

 ## Shocking Grasp
 *Evocation Cantrip*<br>
 *Casting Time:* 1 Action<br>